mm21/glyphsynth/README.md

 ## Exporting

-### Programmatically

-A drawing is exported as an `.svg` file.
+A drawing is primarily exported as an `.svg` file.
 Rasterizing to `.png` is supported on Linux and requires the following packages:

 ```bash
 sudo apt install librsvg2-bin libmagickwand-dev
 ```

+### Programmatically

 A drawing can be exported using `BaseDrawing.export()`, `BaseDrawing.export_svg()`, or `BaseDrawing.export_png()`.
 If a folder is passed as the output path, the drawing's `drawing_id` will be used to derive the filename.